Portugal in the Eurovision Song Contest 2001: At Eurovision

 The Eurovision Song Contest 2001 took place at Parken Stadium in Copenhagen, Denmark.

 The Eurovision Song Contest 2001 took place at Parken Stadium in Copenhagen, Denmark, on 12 May 2001.
 The relegation rules introduced for the 1997 contest were again utilised ahead of the 2001 contest, based on each country's average points total in previous contests.
 The 23 participants were made up of the host country, the "Big Four" countries (France, Germany, Spain and the United Kingdom), and the 12 countries with the highest average scores between the 1996 and 2000 contests competed in the final.
 On 9 November 2001, an allocation draw was held which determined the running order and Portugal was set to perform in position 11, following the entry from Croatia and before the entry from Ireland.
 Portugal finished in seventeenth place scoring 18 points.

-RTP broadcast the contest on RTP1 and RTP Internacional with commentary by Eládio Clímaco.
+The contest was broadcast on RTP1 and RTP Internacional, with commentary by Eládio Clímaco.